christian fittipaldi

 You are free to share and adapt this work under the license terms.
 Changes were made where applicable.

 The connection to Emerson Fittipaldi?
-So yeah Christian Fittipaldi, He is close to the Fittipaldi’s F1 champion, he is the son of Wilson Fittipaldi, a former Formula 1 driver and team founder, and the nephew of the legendary Emerson Fittipaldi, a two-time F1 world champion and Indy 500 winner.
+So yeah, Christian Fittipaldi, he is close to the Fittipaldi’s F1 champion.
+He is the son of Wilson Fittipaldi, a former Formula 1 driver and team founder, and the nephew of the legendary Emerson Fittipaldi, a two-time F1 world champion and Indy 500 winner.

 What happened next was the kind of moment that motorsport fans and drivers never forget.

-The Hit That Shouldn’t Have Happened
+The Incident That Shouldn’t Have Happened

-Later, he recounted the terror:
+Later, he recounted the moment:

 “I couldn’t feel anything in my right leg… and that’s when I really got scared.”